 Alongside the migrants, we should encounter many of the resident or special birds of the Delta region, including grebes, herons, cormorants, and Great White and Dalmatian Pelicans.
 With luck, we might even come across some local rarities too - perhaps a party of Lesser Kestrels heading south, scarce passage waders such as Broad-billed and Terek Sandpipers, or some magnificent Pallas’s Gulls loafing on the shore.

-On our way back to port at Murighiol, we will aim to visit some classic Delta habitats where, among the channels and lakes of the Erenciuc, we have further chances to see grebes, herons, cormorants, pelicans and other waterbirds.
-We may also find the majestic White-tailed Eagle, perched prominently in the fringing willow and alder trees.
+On our way back to port at Murighiol, we will aim to visit some classic Delta habitats where the channels and lakes of the Erenciuc offer further chances to see grebes, herons, cormorants, pelicans and other waterbirds.
+We may also find the majestic White-tailed Eagle, perched prominently in the waterside trees.

-On our September tour, our final night in the Delta will spent on board the ponton moored in Murighiol, ready to disembark after breakfast next morning.
-Three nights aboard our ponton in the Delta
+On our September tour, our final night in the Delta will spent on board our floating hotel moored in Murighiol, ready to disembark after breakfast next morning.
+Three nights aboard our floating hotel in the Danube Delta

 DANUBE DELTA TO BUCHAREST